UnamSanctam/UnamDownloader/README.md

 # UnamDownloader 1.1.1 - A free silent downloader

+A free silent (hidden) open source downloader (binder) that can be built as either a native C or managed .NET C# file.
+A downloader is essentially the same as a binder although it downloads the files instead of storing them in memory.

 ## Main Features

 * Native (C) - Can choose to build the downloader as a native (C) file, basically no run requirements